2025 All-Ireland Senior Hurling Championship: Overall

-A theme of the 2025 championship, as in previous years, will be the ongoing individual battle for the top championship scorer of all time between Patrick Horgan and T. J. Reid.
-Horgan is currently the top scorer (after the 2025 All-Ireland final) having brought his career tally to 779, compared to Reid's current tally of 758.
+One theme of the 2025 championship was the ongoing individual battle for the top championship scorer of all time between Patrick Horgan and T. J. Reid.
+At the end of the season, Horgan retired from the game, leaving as the current all time top scorer having brought his career tally to 779, compared to Reid's tally of 758.
+Reid continues to play.